MYTH 1: The boost from coffee is purely psychological

 WHAT THE SCIENCE SAYS: Whilst coffee is not a fat burner, a cup of black coffee (the healthiest way to enjoy coffee) contains very few calories, which may help with weight management.

 Research suggests that caffeine may also play a modest role in supporting metabolism.
-A meta-analysis found that caffeine intake was associated with reductions in body weight, BMI, and body fat but concluded that more research is needed to fully understand the long-term effects and mechanisms involved27.
-Additionally factors like genetics, diet, smoking, alcohol intake and medications all influence how fast coffee is metabolised27-29.
+A meta-analysis found that caffeine intake was associated with reductions in body weight, BMI, and body fat but concluded that more research is needed to fully understand the long-term effects and mechanisms involved28.
+Additionally factors like genetics, diet, smoking, alcohol intake and medications all influence how caffeine is metabolised28-30.